Jacob Lipkin: Artistic pursuits and family life

 To support the family Jacob taught fine art or cleaned cellars, or hauled loads in his 1-ton truck and Dorothy worked as a secretary.
 “When there was money, we ate better.
-When there was no money we ate Chinese-style, with a lot of rice and vegetables,” Dorothy is quoted as saying in the January 4, 1990 Newsday article "One Man’s Poetry" by Estelle Lander.
+When there was no money we ate Chinese-style, with a lot of rice and vegetables,” Dorothy is quoted as saying in the January 4, 1990 Newsday article "One Man's Poetry" by Estelle Lander.

-During the 1950s Jacob Lipkin was elected a signature member of the Knickerbocker Artists, contributing to many exhibitions in the Lower East Side and throughout the New York City area, as mentioned in two New York Times exhibition reviews “About Art and Artists” by Howard Devree.
-In the November 2, 1954 article with subhead “Sculpture by Moore at Valentin’s Includes Piece Spurned on Madison Avenue” Devree notes that the “show at the Riverside Museum by the Brooklyn Society of Artists and “Prizes … In the sculpture awards went to Joseph Konzal and Jacob Lipkin …” and in his May 5, 1954 article with subhead “Five Sculpture Shows Offered in Week—Valentin Assembles Rodin Exhibition” Devree says, “The third group exhibition event is a show of work in a variety of materials by ten invited sculptors at the Studio Gallery of Marcia Clapp, 170 East Seventy-fifth Street.
+During the 1950s Jacob Lipkin was elected a signature member of the Knickerbocker Artists, contributing to many exhibitions on the Lower East Side and throughout the New York City area, as mentioned in two New York Times exhibition reviews “About Art and Artists” by Howard Devree.
+In the November 2, 1954 article with subhead “Sculpture by Moore at Valentin's Includes Piece Spurned on Madison Avenue” Devree notes that the “show at the Riverside Museum by the Brooklyn Society of Artists and “Prizes ...
+In the sculpture awards went to Joseph Konzal and Jacob Lipkin ...” and in his May 5, 1954 article with subhead “Five Sculpture Shows Offered in Week—Valentin Assembles Rodin Exhibition” Devree says, “The third group exhibition event is a show of work in a variety of materials by ten invited sculptors at the Studio Gallery of Marcia Clapp, 170 East Seventy-fifth Street.
 Outstanding are a granite head, Prophet, by Jane Wasey and Ape, a squat powerful figure in the same intractable material, by Jacob Lipkin, who is also represented by a befittingly stolid Turtle in green stone, and the highly stylized figure, Echo, by Koren der Harootian in imperial marble.”

 On at least three occasions in the 1960s his sculptures were used as illustrations in the New York Times book review section.
-Sculptures included the Whale, in walnut, 1946, September 9, 1962 in the edition; the Seahorse, 16 inches high in African walnut, 1950, in the August 8, 1966 edition; and the Adolescent, 40 x 15.5 x 9 inches in rosewood, 1956, in the February 16, 1958 edition.
+Sculptures included the Whale, in walnut, 1946, September 9, 1962, in the edition; the Seahorse, 16 inches high in African walnut, 1950, in the August 8, 1966, edition; and the Adolescent, 40 x 15.5 x 9 inches in rosewood, 1956, in the February 16, 1958, edition.